A. C. Schweinfurth: Career

+Schweinfurth designed the Dutch house Weltevreden located at 1755 Le Roy Avenue, Berkeley, California, also known as Moody House and later as Tellefsen Hall.

+Death

 In 1898, Schweinfurth embarked on a two-year tour of Italy and France with his wife, Fanny, and their seven-year-old daughter.
 Shortly after returning to the United States, he suffered an attack of typhoid fever.
 He died on September 27, 1900, in Dryden, N.Y.